MW55/Natrix/README.md

 $ example_data
 ```

-The workflow will then start a screen session using the project name as session name and will beginn downloading dependencies for the rules.
+The pipeline will then start a screen session using the project name as session name and will beginn downloading dependencies for the rules.
 To detach from the screen session, press **Ctrl+a, d** (*first press Ctrl+a and then d*).
 To reattach to a running screen session, type in:

 ```shell
 $ screen -r